fieldtrip/website/development/realtime/reference_implementation.md

 # FieldTrip buffer reference implementation

-This page is part of the documentation series of the FieldTrip buffer for realtime aquisition.
+This page is part of the documentation series of the FieldTrip buffer for realtime acquisition.
 The FieldTrip buffer is a standard that defines a central hub (the [FieldTrip buffer](/development/realtime)) that facilitates realtime exchange of neurophysiological data.
-The documentation is organized in five main sections, bein
+The documentation is organized in five main sections, being

 1.  description and general [overview of the buffer](/development/realtime/buffer),
 2.  definition of the [buffer protocol](/development/realtime/buffer_protocol),